Synch-Live/Synch.Live1.0/python/camera/server/README.md

 # Synch.Live database connection

 A database is created to store trajectories and experiment parameters using 'sqlite3'.
-The database holdstwo tables `trajectories` and `experiment_parameters`.
+The database holds two tables `trajectories` and `experiment_parameters`.
 The code for database is located in `python/camera/server/database.py`.

 ### Running an experiment and getting a database
 Once you launch `server.py` app, you can input `Experimet id` and `Experiment location` and press `Start tracking`.
 A `database.db` is created automatically once you launch the app (if it doesn't already exist) in `python` directory.
 Also, it automatically deletes all the data that is older than 7 days from today.
-All the findings are being written to the database once the experiment is running.
+All the findings are being written to the database when an experiment is running.
 When `Stop Tracking` is pressed, the database can be downloaded.
 On the main app page, you can input `Experiment id` and press `Get trajectories`.
 A database will be downloaded in `csv` format for the particular experiment id.
+If you want to check a list of existing experiment ids stored in the database, you can press "Review the list of existing `Experiment IDs`".

 ### `trajectories` TABLE
 This table contains `experiment_id` inputted by the user on the app,